voorhoede/npm-style-guide/README.md

-# NPM Style Guide
+# npm Style Guide

-Opinionated ​*NPM Style Guide*​ for teams by [De Voorhoede](https://twitter.com/devoorhoede).
+Opinionated ​*npm Style Guide*​ for teams by [De Voorhoede](https://twitter.com/devoorhoede).

 ## Purpose

-This guide provides a set of rules to better manage, test and build your [NPM](https://npmjs.org) modules and project tasks runners.
+This guide provides a set of rules to better manage, test and build your [npm](https://npmjs.org) modules and project tasks runners.
 It should make them

 * easier for a new developer to pick up
 * reduce friction with different environment configurations